 Image credit: Echo Arena Liverpool

-In Liverpool, you’ll be hard pressed to find a better events venue than Echo Arena, especially when also considering their wonderful accessible facilities.
+In Liverpool, you’ll be hard-pressed to find a better event venue than Echo Arena, especially when also considering their wonderful accessible facilities.
 Unquestionably one of the most respected and prestigious venues anywhere in the UK – no small feat considering it only opened in 2008 – Echo Arena is the place to be for amazing performances, world-class events, and unforgettable experiences.
 There’s something for everyone at this Liverpudlian venue, with a line-up that includes comedy shows, concerts, sporting events, family attractions like Cirque du Soleil, and a series of important cultural events.